-1 Jude, a bondservant of Jesus Christ, and the brother of James; to those who have been called, beloved in God the Father, and preserved for1 Jesus Christ: 2 May mercy, peace, and love be multiplied to you.
+1 Jude, a bond-servant of Jesus Christ and the brother of James, to those who have been called, dearly loved by1 God the Father, and preserved for2 Jesus Christ: 2 May mercy, peace, and love be multiplied to you.

 A Call to Contend for the Faith

-3 Beloved, while I was making every effort to write you concerning our common salvation, I found it necessary to write you this appeal, urging you to contend for the faith once and for all delivered to the saints.
-4 For certain men have crept in unnoticed, who long ago were marked out for this condemnation;2 ungodly men who turn the grace of our God into licentiousness, and who deny our only Master and Lord, Jesus Christ.
+3 Beloved, while I was making every effort to write you concerning our common salvation, I found it necessary to write you an appeal, urging you to contend for the faith once and for all delivered to the saints.
+4 For certain men have crept in unnoticed, men who long ago were marked out for this condemnation,3 ungodly men who turn the grace of our God into licentiousness, and who deny our only Sovereign and Lord, Jesus Christ.

 Reminders from Old Testament Times

-5 Now I want to remind you, though you are already fully aware of this, that the Lord,3 having saved a people out of the land of Egypt, afterward destroyed those who did not believe.
-6 Moreover, angels who did not keep to their own domain,4 but left their proper dwelling-place, He has reserved under darkness in everlasting chains for the judgment of the Great Day 7—just as Sodom and Gomorrah (as well as the cities around them, which sinned in the same way as these did) gave themselves over to sexual immorality and went after strange flesh, and so were set forth as an example of those who suffer the punishment of eternal fire.
+5 Now I want to remind you (though you already are fully aware of these things)4 that the Lord,5 after saving a people out of the land of Egypt, later on destroyed those who did not believe.
+6 Moreover, angels who failed to keep to their own domain,6 but left their proper dwelling place, he has reserved under darkness in everlasting chains for the judgment of the Great Day, 7 just as Sodom and Gomorrah (as well as the cities around them, which sinned in the same way as these) gave themselves over to sexual immorality and went after strange flesh, and so were set forth as an example by suffering the punishment of an everlasting fire.

 Marks of False Teachers

-12 These men are stains6 on your love feasts, eating among you without fear, serving only themselves.
-They are clouds without water, carried along by the winds; late autumn trees without fruit, twice dead, pulled up by the roots; 13 raging waves of the sea, foaming up their own shame; wandering stars for whom is reserved the blackness of darkness forever.
+12 These men are hidden reefs11 in your love feasts, eating among you without fear, shepherds who only feed themselves.12 They are clouds without water, carried along by the winds; late autumn trees with no fruit, twice dead, pulled up by the roots; 13 raging waves of the sea, foaming up their own shame; wandering stars for whom is reserved the blackness of darkness forever.

-14 Now Enoch, the seventh from Adam, also prophesied about these men, saying, “Behold, the Lord comes with His holy ten thousands, 15 to execute judgment on all, to convict all the ungodly of all their ungodly deeds that they have committed in an ungodly way, and of all the harsh things that ungodly sinners have spoken against Him.”
+14 Now Enoch, the seventh from Adam, also prophesied about these men, saying, “Behold, the Lord is coming with his holy ten thousands, 15 to execute judgment on all, and to convict all the ungodly of all the ungodly deeds they have done in an ungodly way, and of all the harsh things ungodly sinners have spoken against him.”13

-16 These are grumblers, fault-finders, walking according to their own lusts; they also mouth high-sounding words, flattering people in order to gain an advantage.
-17 But you, beloved, remember the words which were spoken beforehand by the apostles of our Lord Jesus Christ, 18 how they told you that in the last time there would be mockers, walking according to their own ungodly lusts.
-19 These are the ones who cause divisions, merely natural7 men, not having the Spirit.
+16 These are grumblers and faultfinders, walking according to their own lusts, mouthing high-sounding words,14 flattering people in order to gain an advantage.
+17 But you, beloved, remember the words spoken to you beforehand by the apostles of our Lord Jesus Christ, 18 how they told you that in the last time mockers would arrive on the scene,15 walking according to their own ungodly lusts.
+19 These are the ones who cause divisions, mere natural16 men, devoid of17 the Spirit.

 A Call to Persevere in the Faith

-20 But you, beloved, building yourselves up on your most holy faith and praying in the Holy Spirit, 21 keep yourselves in the love of God, eagerly waiting for the mercy of our Lord Jesus Christ to eternal life.
-22 And have mercy on those who doubt; save others, snatching them out of the fire; on others still, have mercy with fear, hating even the garment defiled by the flesh.
+20 But you, beloved, building yourselves up on your most holy faith, and praying in the Holy Spirit, 21 keep yourselves in the love of God, eagerly waiting for the mercy of our Lord Jesus Christ that will bring you to eternal life.18 22 And have mercy on those who doubt.
+23 Save others, snatching them out of the fire.
+On others still, have mercy with fear, hating even the garment defiled by the flesh.

-24 Now to Him who is able to keep you from stumbling, and to make you stand in the presence of His glory, blameless and with surpassing joy, 25 to the only God our Savior, through Jesus Christ our Lord, be glory, majesty, dominion and authority, before all time, now, and through8 all the ages to come.
+24 Now to him who is able to keep you from stumbling, and to stand you faultless19 before the presence of his glory with surpassing joy,20 25 to the only God—our Savior—through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time, now, and through21 all the ages to come.
 Amen.

-- Or possibly whose condemnation was written about long ago; ungodly .
+- Some interpreters: whose condemnation was written about long ago

 - Some early mss Jesus